bkw777/dl2/co2ba.md

 -rw-rw-r-- 1 bkw bkw 3620 Feb 28 14:10 ALTERN.CO
 ```

-(All of these actually consume 60 bytes less than the file size, because the first line 0 gets overwritten on the receiving machine.)
+(All of these actually consume 60 bytes less RAM than the file size, because the first line 0 gets overwritten on the receiving machine.)

 Simple INT encoding -> 12478 bytes
 ```
 $ METHOD=I co2ba ALTERN.CO call >ALTERN.DO ;ls -l ALTERN.DO ;tr '\r' '\n' <ALTERN.DO
 -rw-rw-r-- 1 bkw bkw 12478 Mar  9 15:29 ALTERN.DO